cakeller43/static_blog/priv/posts/Backpressure_In_Distriubted_Systems.md

 ## Load Shedding

 Synchronicity is not the only way to handle out of control queues.
 Perhaps an even simpler solution is to have a limit on your queues and drop messages that are added over the limit.
 Obviously you must be ok with losing a certain percentage of messages during high load, but this will allow clients to keep the "fire and forget" mentaility and protect your service from being overwhelmed.

 ![load shedding](/images/cm-blog/diag_3.png)

 The message loss can be mitigated by storing the dropped messages elsewhere or retrying with an exponential backoff strategy.
 Load shedding is a great way to maintain responsiveness on clients and control load as long as some message loss is acceptable.

-// Discuss pull based services with buffers

 ## Pull Based Services